higham/enumitem_demo/readme.md

 Demonstration of enumitem LaTeX Package
 ===========

-This is a demonstration of a few feature sof the LaTeX [enumitem](https://ctan.org/pkg/enumitem) package.
+This is a demonstration of a few features of the LaTeX [enumitem](https://ctan.org/pkg/enumitem) package.

 Contents